Kaz272/r_workshop_code/readme.md

 Plots are saved as image files in the `output/plots/` directory.
 Additionally, plots are stored as objects in the `savedPlots` list.

+## Purpose

+This repository serves as a demonstration of how generative AI can assist in improving code quality, particularly in the context of R data analysis and visualization projects.
+The project highlights various improvements made to the code, including refactoring for efficiency, adopting coding conventions, and enhancing documentation.

 ## Chat Summary

 During a chat session, we discussed and improved the code and documentation for this project.
 Notable changes and enhancements made during the chat include: